reinteractive-open/installfest_guides/source/guides/installfest41/getting_started.md

 ```

 Comments are now working (if they aren't make sure you restart your `rails
-    server`) so go ahead and browse to [your
+    server`), so go ahead and browse to [your
 post](http://localhost:3000/posts/1) and add a new comment.

 ## Publishing your Blog on the internet

 Heroku is a fantastically simple service that can be used to host Ruby on Rails
 applications.
-You'll be able to host your blog on Heroku on their free-tier but
+You'll be able to host your blog on Heroku on their free-tier, but
 first you'll need a Heroku account.
 Head to
 [https://www.heroku.com/](https://www.heroku.com/), click Sign Up and create an
 account.
 The starter documentation for Heroku is available at: